The Best Medicare Supplement (Medigap) Plans in South Carolina

 For South Carolina Medicare recipients, the most popular plans include Plans F, G and N.

 It is worth noting that Plans C and F are not available to people who became eligible for Medicare in 2020 or later.
-These plans were discontinued by the 2015 Medicare Access and Chip Reauthorization Act but can still be chosen by those who turned 65 before January 1, 2020.
+These plans were discontinued by the 2015 Medicare Access and Chip Reauthorization Act but can still be chosen by those who were eligible for Medicare before January 1, 2020.

 Have Medicare questions?